muhammadmueenarif/CSS3-and-Bootstrap-for-Absolute-Beginners/readme.txt

 Just goto google and search bootstrap carousel and copy the code and use it accordingly. you can use with icons and without icons and active class and many more.

+Lec 13.
+Contact Form
+I have just added simple form but you can search on website and get any form you want.